Report Release: Diplomacy in a Time of Scarcity

 Many of the report's goals were accomplished in the following years through the State Department's Diplomacy 3.0 initiative-but not all.
 And in that time the United States' fiscal situation fundamentally changed, even as the world and the US's strategic situation also continued changing.

-The new report reviews what has happened in the last few years, and relooks at where we stand in having the right number and kind of foreign policy personnel.
+The new report, released by The American Academy of Diplomacy, the Una Chapman Cox Foundation and Stimson, reviews what has happened in the last few years, and relooks at where we stand in having the right number and kind of foreign policy personnel.
 It directly confronts the new crisis of declining resources facing our foreign policy personnel, and takes a hard look at the available options.

-To publicly release the report, its leaders will provide a panel discussion of the report's research, conclusions, and recommendations followed by a question and answer session.
+To publicly release the report, its leaders provided a panel discussion of the report's research, conclusions, and recommendations followed by a question and answer session.

 Supported by the Una Chapman Cox Foundation